feathersjs/feathers/support.md

 ## Getting help

-If you have any questions, feel free to submit them as a [GitHub issue](https://github.com/feathersjs/feathers/issues) or on [Stackoverflow](http://stackoverflow.com) using the `feathers` or `feathersjs` tag.
+If you have any questions, feel free to post them on our [Gitter channel](https://gitter.im/feathersjs/feathers), submit them as a [GitHub issue](https://github.com/feathersjs/feathers/issues) or on [Stackoverflow](http://stackoverflow.com) using the [feathersjs](http://stackoverflow.com/questions/tagged/feathersjs) tag.
 We are also on IRC in the [#feathersjs](http://webchat.freenode.net/?channels=feathersjs) channel on Freenode.

 ## FAQ